Submodular Learning and Covering with Response-Dependent Costs: Tight approximation bounds for the generalized greedy algorithm

-Next, we show that a linear dependence of the approximation guarantee on $\sscr_\cost$ is necessary for any greedy algorithm.
-To show the lower bound, we must exclude greedy algorithms that choose the utility function according to the set of available actions $\cX$.
+In this section we study the limitations of greedy algorithms for the interactive selection problem with response-dependent costs.
+Thus, we are interested in lower bounds that hold for all greedy algorithms, regardless of their utility function.
+However, for any fixed $\cX$ there exists a tailored utility function $u_\cX$ that induces the optimal action-selection behavior: this is the utility function which gives the maximal value to the next action that should be selected, based on the optimal selection path for $\cX$.

+Since we are interested in general strategies for greedy selection, and not in ones that are tailored for a single specific action set $\cX$, we study the performance of a greedy algorithm on a \emph{family} of problems, each with a possibly different action set $\cX$.
+The other problem parameters $f,\cH,\cost,\cY$ are the same in all the problems in the family.
+The approximation factor of a greedy algorithm for a given family is its worst-case factor over all the problems in the family.

 Formally, define \emph{local} greedy algorithms as follows.
 Assume there is a super-domain of all possible actions $\bar{\cX}$, and consider an algorithm which receives as input a subset $\cX \subseteq \bar{\cX}$ of available actions.
 We say that such an algorithm is \emph{local} greedy if it greedily selects the next action out of $\cX$ using a fixed utility function $u: \bar{\cX} \times 2^{\bar{\cX}\times \cY} \rightarrow \reals_+$, which does not depend on $\cX$.
 The following lower bound shows that there exists a learning objective such that the approximation guarantee of any local greedy algorithm grows with $\sscr_\cost$ or is trivially bad. \begin{theorem} Let $f$ be the version-space reduction objective function with the corresponding $Q = 1-1/|\cH|$ and $\eta = 1/|\cH|$.
-For any value of $\OPT$, $\sscr_\cost > 1$, and integer size of $Q/\eta$, there exist $\bar{\cX},\cH$, and $\cost$ such that $\cost(x,y)$ depends only on $y$, and such that for any local greedy algorithm $\cA$, there exists an input domain $\cX\subseteq \bar{\cX}$ such that, for $\eta$ as in \thmref{worstcase},
+For any value of $\OPT$, $\sscr_\cost > 1$, and any integer value of $Q/\eta$, there exist $\bar{\cX},\cH$, and $\cost$ such that $\cost(x,y)$ depends only on $y$, and such that for any local greedy algorithm $\cA$, there exists an input domain $\cX\subseteq \bar{\cX}$ such that, for $\eta$ as in \thmref{worstcase},

 Here $\cost(\cA)$ and $\OPT$ refer to the costs for the domain $\cX$. \end{theorem}